 You should be aware that virtually none of these features come with the free version of TotalAV.
 The free version is basically just an antivirus scan — which is to be expected, as you don't really get many features with a free antivirus solution.
 If you're looking for a free antivirus program, there are much better options.

-We don’t tend to recommend free antivirus products over their paid versions, and especially not TotalAV's, which will continuously annoy you with its endless popups, telling you to upgrade:
+I don’t tend to recommend free antivirus products over their paid versions, and especially not TotalAV's, which will continuously annoy you with its endless popups, telling you to upgrade:

 - System Tune-Up — helps your device run smoothly.